Real Name | Arthur Steven "Artie" Lange, Jr. |

 - Wondering what Artie Lange's full name is?
 Artie Lange's full name is Arthur Steven "Artie" Lange, Jr.

-- Artie Lange works as a(n) Comedian, Actor, Radio Personality
+- What does Artie Lange do?
+Artie Lange's job is being a(n) Comedian, Actor, Radio Personality

-- What is Artie Lange's age?
+- How old is Artie Lange?
 Artie Lange is 57 years old

 - Artie Lange's relationship status is Single

-- Which college/university did Artie Lange go to?
-Artie Lange went to Seton Hall University
+- Where did Artie Lange go to school?
+Artie Lange is a graduate of Seton Hall University

 - Artie Lange has None child/children